butaixianran/DazToBlender/README.md

 Then you don't need any other Daz Bridge anymore, even Daz won't update any bridge, you still can export Daz model into any 3D tools by Blender.

 ## Updated Feature:
+### Daz Script
+* Handle high heel.
+If you use this script, you don't need to check "High Heel" in Blender's addon when importing a character.

+### Blender Addon
 * Fixed issues by blender 3.0 break change
 * Fixed a big issue when importing pose.
 Now you can import poses without problem
 * Try to set position and rotation for env props like lights.